-A new Master’s programme `Advanced Mathematics’ will be launched at St. Petersburg State University in 2019.
+A new Master’s programme `Advanced Mathematics’ was launched at St. Petersburg State University in 2019.
 This two-year program is aimed at English-speaking students interested in mathematics and theoretical computer science.
 It will be carried out in collaboration with the Chebyshev Laboratory, headed by the Fields Medalist Stanislav Smirnov, Professor of the University of Geneva.

 Features of the Programme:

 - A completely new curriculum covering advanced topics in: Mathematical analysis and probability theory; Theoretical computer science, discrete mathematics and mathematical logic; Algebra and number theory; Geometry and topology; Differential equations, dynamical systems and mathematical physics; Applications of mathematics.

 - Students are exposed to the famous Russian mathematical tradition, while the program adopts best international teaching practices.

 - A highly diverse course program in English (Russian language skills are not necessary).
 A wide range of graduate courses taught by leading researchers and experienced teachers.

 - Incredibly low student-professor ratio, tiny class sizes of 5–10 students.